dimakura/reforma/core/README.md

 Serialized field names will be snake_cased.

-Four user defined types you can also specify array of serializable fields:
+Four user-defined types you can also specify an array of serializable fields:

 ```js
 profileType.serialize(